Ga-000/Programmable_Calculator/README.md

-# 🎲 Programmer Calculator 🎲
+# 🎲 Programmable Calculator 🎲
-It is a programmer calculator capable of binary and decimal calculations of **infinite digits**.
+It is a programmable calculator capable of binary and decimal calculations of **infinite digits**.

 <br/>